Spreadsheet-Institute/Spreadsheet-Institute/README.md

 ---

-...et cetera, et cetera, ad absurdum.
+... et cetera, et cetera, ad absurdum.

-In short: the greater your formulas' complexity, the greater will be the benefits gained by leveraging custom functions.
+In short: using *custom functions* to abstract *long formulas* into *short formulas* saves time (developing and maintaining spreadsheets), which saves money.
+Any fortuitous joys which are derived from the design and implementation of such abstractions cannot here be quantified, objectively, and so are left as a variable benefit for each individual to quantify, subjectively, at their own pace.

 > [!NOTE]
 > Spreadsheet.[Institute](https://spreadsheet.institute/)/ offers [free](https://www.investopedia.com/terms/f/free-lunch.asp), NDA-covered formula audits, in which we optimize your team's favorite spreadsheets as we forage for new functions to include with Spreadsheet Lisp ([SL](https://spreadsheet.institute/lisp/)).
 Contact: hq@spreadsheet.institute